 - Financial guidance

 - Advocacy and linkage to:

 - Legal services

 Major Cost Savings

-– Families that remained in service, or were successfully closed did not result in foster care placement, a 100% success rate.
+Families remaining in services or were successfully closed did not result in Foster Care Placements, a 100% success rate.

-– Cost Savings: Up to $105,131 a year for every child remaining with their family and out of the child welfare system.
+Cost Savings: $105,131 for every child remaining with families and out of the Child Welfare System.

 Let Us Help You

 If you would like to learn more about Kin Support, please contact Denise Chin, LCSW, Program Director: